-Although both team share the same goal – help a business grow – very often they don’t get along, at times reminding of two rivals finger-pointing at each other for not doing the things right.
+Although both teams share the same goal – help a business grow – very often they don’t get along, at times reminding of two rivals finger-pointing at each other for not doing things right.

 The reasons for poor alignment